 TNR programs were developed for this very reason.
 Folks wanted cats to be able to continue to live in their feral communities while having the inability to reproduce.
 This process cuts down on the number of births without causing harm to the cat.

 While this might seem like the Good Samaritan thing to do, folks worry that it still will do nothing for the diseases that feral cats can transfer throughout cat populations and even transmit to humans.

 Only you can decide if you would like to use a TNR program to fix homelessness in your area.
 People choose the TNR program for a multitude of reasons.
 Most commonly, animal lovers feel very attached to and emotionally invested in frequent furry visitors.

-But not everyone can take care of a cat in their home for many reasons.
-So these programs offer free vet services to care for problems associated with unwarranted breeding.
+However, not everyone can take care of a cat in their home for many reasons.
+So, these programs offer free vet services to care for problems associated with unwarranted breeding.
 Also, if you feed homeless cats, they will likely come back time and time again.

 If you have other cats in your home, especially those who sometimes visit the outdoors, it’s an excellent safety precaution to spay and neuter strays.
 This will prevent any transmission of illness or injury to your cats.

 So, after getting all the information on both sides of the coin, do you think TNR programs benefit the feline population?

 TNR programs might have concerns related to the process, but overall, it seems to be a better answer than euthanasia.
 When it comes to eradicating illness, humans will have to continue to help cats fight—and there’s no answer quite yet.

 However, with routine spay and neuter, plus vaccines, we can definitely reduce the number of feral cats born yearly—and the number of diseases spread therein.